 As the name suggests, a storyboard tells the story of your training course.
 It’s a document, slide deck, or prototype in which the instructional designer or training developer lays out the framework for the eLearning course that they plan to create.

 Instructional design principles should guide the storyboarding process.
 This helps to organize and present course content in a way that engages the learner, for instance via the use of dialog and interactivity.
 In addition to the written content, the instructional designer should consider how to connect with the learner visually.
 What photos, icons, charts, infographics, or animations will best support the learning objectives?

 There are many compelling reasons to use a storyboard in the course design process; some are obvious, like planning the design of your eLearning course, but some you may not have considered before.

-Let’s look at the top reasons for using a storyboard:
+Let’s look at the top reasons for using an eLearning storyboard:

 - Visualize training design.
 A key benefit of storyboarding is working through how your training will look and function in its final form.
 You can specify what kind of images will be used, the type of user interface that will be presented to the learner, and the animations and interactions that will engage your audience.

 - Aiding team collaboration.
-By using a storyboard, your eLearning project can be validated by a subject matter expert, a project manager, a graphic designer, and other team members.
+By using an eLearning storyboard, your project can be validated by a subject matter expert, a project manager, a graphic designer, and other team members.

 - Identify weaknesses in training design.
 One of the best things about storyboarding is being able to visualize what will happen on screen, how your audience will interact with the training and identify any weaknesses in the eLearning design.
 You’re likely to find many things that can be improved or tweaked by picking through your storyboard with a ‘user hat’ on.